 Council on Accreditation for Respiratory Therapy Education (CoARTE): In order to obtain "approved program" status, a Canadian Respiratory Therapy education program must obtain and maintain satisfactory accreditation status with CoARTE.
-The criteria applied by CoARTE are viewed by the Council as relevant to the approval of respiratory therapy education programs.
+The criteria applied by CoARTE are viewed by Council as relevant to the approval of respiratory therapy education programs.

 Canadian Board of Respiratory Care (CBRC): Administers the entry-to-practice exam.
 The entry to practice exam is a non-exemptible registration requirement.
-In order to be deemed eligible to write the exam, the exam candidate must first meet the College's requirements.
+In order to be deemed eligible to write the exam, the exam candidate must first meet the CRTO's requirements.

-National Alliance of Respiratory Therapy Regulatory Bodies (Alliance): Developed a National Competency Profile in 2003 which is now under review.
-The Alliance also did a study of issues related to the entry of internationally educated practitioners through a Foreign Credential Recognition program funded by Human Resources and Social Development Canada.
+National Alliance of Respiratory Therapy Regulatory Bodies (Alliance): Developed the National Competency Profile.
+The Alliance conducted a study of issues related to the entry of internationally educated practitioners through a Foreign Credential Recognition program funded by Human Resources and Social Development Canada.

-World Education Services (WES) Canada provides credential assessments and authentication services for the College.
+World Education Services (WES) Canada: WES provides credential assessments and authentication services.

-Conestoga College and Fanshawe College Conestoga College in Kitchener and Fanshawe College in London, Ontario agreed to partner with the CRTO for the purpose of the supported integration pathway.
-These educational partners will set aside dedicated spaces for eligible candidates referred for supported integration under our new pre-registration process.
+Conestoga College and Fanshawe College: Conestoga College in Kitchener and Fanshawe College in London, Ontario agreed to partner with the CRTO for the purpose of the supported integration (Preregistration Pathway 2).
+These educational partners set aside dedicated spaces for eligible candidates referred for supported integration under our new pre-registration process.